emeti/WiPP/README.md

 - Ubuntu 16 (Xenial Xerus)
 - CentOS 7.6.1810 (Core)

-For fresh Ubuntu setup one can follow the [Ubuntu-INSTALL instructions](documentation/Ubuntu-INSTALL.md).
+Setup of prerequisites in Ubuntu 16 - follow the [Ubuntu-INSTALL instructions](documentation/Ubuntu-INSTALL.md) Setup of prerequisites in CentOS 7 - follow the [CentOS-INSTALL instructions](documentation/CentOS-INSTALL.md)

 Ubuntu 18 (Bionic Beaver) is not supported yet due to lacking support of incorporated R packages.